 Since the dynamic model represents the events, the first question that must be answered is whether all objects can cause events to occur.
-Since some objects such as commanders and missions are active and other objects such as mission plans and aircraft are passive, OMT has grouped the objects into two categories: active objects (also called actors) and passive objects.
+Since some objects such as commanders and missions are active and other objects such as mission-plans and aircrafts are passive, OMT has grouped the objects into two categories: active objects (also called actors) and passive objects.
 The active objects may stimulate each other or stimulate passive objects causing some changes to occur.
 Passive objects do not stimulate any other objects.
-In developing a dynamic model, the first step is to determine which of the objects are active and which of the objects are passive.
+In developing a dynamic model, the first step is to determine which objects are active and which objects are passive.
 Determining whether an object is passive or active may not be straightforward.
 For example, a mission itself may be an active object while the mission-plan may be a passive object.

 Once the various types of objects have been identified, then the interactions between objects need to be determined.
-The active objects in the object model may stimulate other objects (active or passive) and consequently may cause changes in the states of the objects being stimulated.
+The active objects in the object model may stimulate other objects (active or passive) and, consequently, may cause changes in the states of the objects being stimulated.
 Note that a state of an object is described by its attribute values and links.
 A stimulus from one object to another is an event.
 Events could occur concurrently or an event could follow another event.
-For example, the event

-'commander John is watching the video script of mission-plan AAA' could occur at the same time as the event 'commander Paul is executing the mission BBB'.
-The event 'commander John is watching the video script of mission-plan AAA' must follow the event 'commander John is executing the mission AAA'.
-OMT uses objects and classes to represent events also.
-Once the various types of objects and events have been identified, an event analysis has to be carried out for each scenario.
+For example, the event "Commander John is watching the video script of missionplan AAA" could occur at the same time as the event "Commander Paul is executing the mission BBB".
+The event "commander John is watching the video script of mission-plan AAA" must follow the event "commander John is executing the mission AAA".
+OMT also uses objects and classes to represent events.
+Once the various types of objects and events have been identified, an event analysis is carried out for each scenario using event trace diagrams.
 It is during the event analysis that potential inconsistencies are detected.
+An event trace diagram for the scenario "Commander XXX reserves aircraft AAA to carry out mission PPP" is illustrated in Figure 7.